fbpx

 Everyone is counting down the days until summer for different reasons.
 The kids can’t wait to sleep in and skip dealing with that not-so-favorite teacher.
 The teachers look forward to not being ignored and not dealing with that not-so-favorite student.

-1. Go – Go for the big vacation.
+1. Go – Go for the Big Vacation

-Getaways during the school year do not work with our family’s schedules so we plan our big vacation for each summer.
+Getaways during the school year do not work with our family’s schedules, so we plan our big vacation for each summer.
 We think of that as our “go.”

 Choose a memorable summer vacation regardless of your budget.

-2. Slow – Slow down and take a day trip.
+2. Slow – Slow Down and Take a Day Trip

-Every state has fun things to see, museums to peruse, or trails to wonder.
-Your local chamber of commerce or even the American Automobile Association, AAA, offer great ideas for day trips.
+The idea is that you all take a Saturday (or some other day you already have time off) and go as a family somewhere close to home.
+Every state has fun things to see, museums to peruse, or nature trails to wander.
+Your local chamber of commerce or even the American Automobile Association offers great ideas for day trips.

-3. No – No need to leave home.
+3. No – No Need to Leave Home

-Let each member pick their night and their favorite “no go” option.
-You could take turns cooking or make something special for dessert and haul out the old Wii or the dusty Monopoly board.
+If your vacation budget is too tight for many outings, you can still find ways to enjoy summer fun at home without spending a ton of money.
+You could, for example, take turns cooking or make something special for dessert and haul out the old Wii or dust off the Monopoly board.
 Maybe your family would like to share some music together, playing instruments or singing favorite songs.
 How about old, home movies?
 The kids may groan, but everyone usually ends up enjoying watching themselves as chubby toddlers and laughing at the fashion choices of mom and dad.

 If the youngest picks the My Little Pony game – again – honor her wishes and see if there are ways to make it fun for all ages.
 A handful of Skittles every time you roll?
 Or the winner picks a chore to hand off to each loser?
 The “no” option is intended to help do whatever it takes to spend time together at home or in town (with the delicious option of sweatpants and slippers thrown in).

-Summer will come – yay – and go – boo – quickly so try to make the most of your time together.
+Summer will come – yay! – and go – boo! – quickly so try to make the most of your time together.
 Not everything has to cost money, but don’t feel too much heartburn about the money you spend this summer to create memories.
 You will treasure those times forever, especially after they are grown and gone.

 Taylor & Megan Kovar